ScottishCovidResponse/scrc-vis-analytical/README.md

 # scrc-vis-analytical

 This is a repository for the visual analytics prototypes built by the visualisation team.
-Each folder is a separate
+Each folder is a separate prototype either deriving new data for further analysis and visualisation and/or a prototype for visually analysing a collection of raw and derived data.

 ## How to include your contribution?